 A look around our home will tell you that my favorite things are both functional and beautiful (often in a wabi sabi way).
 You’ll find the first quilt I made in my twenties on a guest bed and a hand chopper that I’ve had since that same era in my kitchen.

 I don’t have an aversion to new things, though.
 I recently invested in two new light-weight garden hoses, and I’m eager to find out how to make them last!
 And a stroll through our yard will divulge that I’m not all practicality—99 percent of what I grow is flowers.
-If it’s family dinner night, you’re likely to find one or more of our six gorgeous grandkids out there, too.
+If it’s family dinner night, you’re likely to find one or more of our seven gorgeous grandkids out there, too.

 Please tell me about yourself!
 Let me know what you’d like to learn to take good care of and what inspires you to take good care.
 Please join our community, and come back often!